ManageIQ/manageiq-rpm_build/README.md

 The option file is brought into docker by mounting the directory with `-v $(pwd)/OPTIONS:/root/OPTIONS`

-Alternatively, a static directory may be used like `/opt/OPTIONS/options.yml`.

 ### Using a custom NPM registry

 Any of the keys in [options.yml](blob/master/config/options.yml) can be overridden.